Varicocele — Causes & Treatment

 Varicoceles and Infertility

-Varicoceles can contribute to male fertility.
+Varicoceles can contribute to male infertility.
 In order for your partner to become pregnant, you need to produce healthy sperm that can successfully swim and fertilize the egg.

 Varicoceles might impact the temperature in or around the testicles, affecting sperm concentration and quality.
 Varicoceles can cause oligospermia, or low sperm count.
 Varicoceles have also been linked to lower testosterone levels.